 By taking to the air and capturing thousands of ultra-high resolution images of the cable corridor APEM has been able to speed up survey times, reduce costs and minimise health and safety risks compared to traditional ground based surveying.

-To complete the recent survey for Vattenfall, one of APEM’s twin-engine survey aircraft was fitted with the company’s state-of-the-art Leica camera.
+To complete the recent survey for Vattenfall, a twin-engine survey aircraft was fitted with the company’s state-of-the-art Leica camera.
 Flying 85 flights lines the aircraft captured over 10,000 images of the proposed cable corridor, covering a corridor width of between 700 m and 1,200 m from where the corridor makes landfall to a search area for a proposed new substation.

 The flights took ten hours on-task and a suite of powerful computers were then used to process the data and have outputs for the entire corridor with the client within ten days.